-India is the seventh largest country in the world.
-A land rich with culture and its own unique ways of life, some of which can come as a shock to the western tourist.
+Almost 6.5 trillion GBP is lavished on travel and tourism each year, and India is quickly becoming one of the industry’s biggest attractions.
+The seventh largest country in the world, India is rich with culture and its own unique ways of life, some of which can come as a shock to the western tourist.
 This should by no means put you off visiting.
 There is so much to see and do in India and many tourists claim they return a ‘changed person’.
 India offers great value for money and visitors are welcomed by the warm hospitality of locals.

 Here are five ways to best spend your time in this unique country.